e-n-f/wchar-clarification-request/README.md

 * Reading the same line of text from a file as a byte string of multibyte characters
 * Reading those same multibyte characters from the file one byte at a time

-It should of course create an invalid file of multibyte characters (or return an error to the writer) if a byte that is not part of a legitimate multibyte character is written to it, and it should likewise be an error to try to read a wide character from a file if the next available byte is not part of a legitimate multibyte character.
+It should of course create an invalid file of multibyte characters (or return an error to the writer) if a byte that is not part of a legitimate multibyte character is written to a stream that is not in the initial conversion state, and it should likewise be an error to try to read a wide character from a file if the next available byte is not part of a legitimate multibyte character in the current conversion state.
 But these are errors that can be diagnosed, not undefined behavior that cannot be.

 -----

 A more workable requirement for output would be that it is always OK to write either bytes or wide characters to a stream if its internal `mbstate_t` is in the initial state, and that the internal `mbstate_t` will always be left in the initial state after writing a wide or narrow newline or after calling `fflush` on the output stream.